scenariomartin/EnglishWords/words.md

 expensive
-expense :cost ,we love our technology but not at the expense of our health. extravagant [ɪkˈstrævəɡənt] jewellery je well ery :jewel investment 1 , the asian infrastructure investment bank was proposed by China in 2013. cash rush crush:walnut 1 change ::,it's a Polish custom to throw change at the bride.
+expense :cost ,we love our technology but not at the expense of our health. extravagant [ɪkˈstrævəɡənt] jewellery je well ery jewel investment 1 , the asian infrastructure investment bank was proposed by China in 2013. cash rush crush:walnut 1 change ::,it's a Polish custom to throw change at the bride.